hannotify/will-git-be-around-forever-a-list-of-possible-successors/README.md

-# will-git-be-around-forever
+# README #

-Slide deck for the conference talk &#34;Will Git Be Around Forever?
-A List of Possible Successors&#34;.
+The slide deck for my conference talk "Entering the Fourth Dimension of OCR with Tesseract".

+As presented at:
+* Voxxed Days Athens 2019